petersoapes/markdown-resume/apeterson_resume/apeterson_resume.md

 University of Wisconsin - Madison, [McMahon Lab](https://mcmahonlab.wisc.edu/)
  *Graduate Research Assistant* - __2012-Present__
   Determining the forces that shape population structure and how wild bacterial populations change through time in lakes as a model system using reference genomes (composite genomes from metagenomes and single-cell genomes) for uncultivated but common freshwater bacteria and metagenomic time series from several lakes.

-University of Illinois Urbana - Champaign, [Metcalf Lab](https://mcb.illinois.edu/faculty/profile/metcalf/)
- *Visiting Researcher* - __2011-2012__
-  Assembled genomes from isolates belonging to the archaeal genus _Methanosarcina_ and analyzed shared genomic content of members of this genus.

 ------